Lucyjiyuan-Liu/fall2019-project4-sec2-grp6/README.md

 + Jiyuan Liu: Worked on implementing the Alternative Least Squares with Temporal Dynamics regularization and Kernel Ridge Regression post processing
 + Xiyi Yan: Worked on implementing the Alternative Least Squares with Temporal Dynamics regularization and Kernel Ridge Regression post processing
 + Qiuyu Ruan: Worked on implementing the Alternative Least Squares with Temporal Dynamics regularization and Kernel Ridge Regression post processing.
 Also worked on the final presentation
-+ Thomson Batidzirai: Worked on updating the readme section
++ Thomson Batidzirai: Worked on updating the readme section.
+Was on the team on implementing the Alternative Least Squares with Temporal Dynamics regularization and KNN post processing

 **Acknowledgements**